-Property Rights Index - US Virgin Is.
-Compared to Caribbean
+Property Rights Index in US Virgin Is. compared to Caribbean

 |Trinidad & T.||55|

 A subcomponent of the Index of Economic Freedom, the property rights index measures the degree to which a countrys laws protect private property rights, and the degree to which its government enforces those laws.

 Higher scores are more desirable, i.e. property rights are better protected.
 Scores are from 0 to 100.

 The index also assesses the likelihood that private property will be expropriated and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.